artdecocode/email/wiki/Home.md

-Send e-mails by direct connection to recepient's SMPT server.
+Send e-mails by direct connection to recipient's SMTP server.